Dale Savidge, Ph.D.

 Professor, Department of Theatre at North Greenville University— EMAIL —

 A Greenville, SC-based theatre director, educator and entrepreneur, Dale holds a PhD in English and Theatre from the University of South Carolina.
-He co-authored the book Performing the Sacred and is former chair of the theatre department at North Greenville University, where he now teaches applied theatre.
-In 2017 he will complete his training as a Registered Drama Therapist under the guidelines of the North American Drama Therapy Association.
+He is also a Registered Drama Therapist under the guidelines of the North American Drama Therapy Association.
+He co-authored the book Performing the Sacred and is a professor of theatre at North Greenville University, where he teaches applied theatre.

 Dale has created productions, programs and companies, and travels widely, leading and attending conferences and workshops in such far-flung locales as Singapore, NYC and Puerto Rico.